tomduda/josie-duda/readme.txt

 The social menu is inspired by this [article by Justin Tadlock](http://justintadlock.com/archives/2013/08/14/social-nav-menus-part-2).

 === Extras ===
-joshua ships with three border options for images and other elements that can be applied by adding a class to the desired element.
+josie ships with three border options for images and other elements that can be applied by adding a class to the desired element.
 The classes add a 1px solid border around the current element.
 The classes are .border-black (black), .border-gray (#b9b9b9 or 25% gra), and .border-custom (defaults to header color but is overridden by custom link color in Customizer).
 These classes are added to allow the user to add borders in a semantic and standards based way.

 === Licenses and External Assets ===
-joshua is distributed under the terms of the GNU GPL v2
+josie is distributed under the terms of the GNU GPL v2

-joshua\'s code base started out as _s (http://underscores.me) as it were on February 6, 2014.
+josie\'s code base started out as _s (http://underscores.me) as it were on February 6, 2014.

 The theme features three custom fonts:
 Lato: http://www.google.com/fonts/specimen/Lato SIL Open Font Licence 1.1 http://scripts.sil.org/cms/scripts/page.php?site_id=nrsi&id=OFL